 How long do I have to make a claim after a car accident in Florida?

 Florida has a specific statute of limitations for car accident claims.
 Typically, you have two years from the date of the accident to file a lawsuit.
 However, it’s essential to consult with an attorney to ensure you meet all necessary deadlines and nuances in the law.

 What is personal injury protection in Florida?

 Personal injury protection (PIP) is a type of no-fault insurance coverage in Florida.
 Regardless of who caused the accident, PIP covers a portion of your medical bills and lost wages up to the policy limits.
 This allows victims to get some level of immediate relief without determining fault first.

 Speak to One of Our Sarasota Car Accident Attorneys at The Law Place Today

 If you were in a head-on collision in Florida, then you need a dedicated car accident attorney on your side.
 Florida law gets complicated fast, and there could be people involved who are looking to take advantage of you.
 It is essential that you focus on your mental and physical recovery after a car accident.

-Contact The Law Place on (941) 444-4444 and arrange a free consultation.
+Call us today to arrange a free case evaluation with a Sarasota car accident lawyer.
 We are open 24 hours a day, so that you can speak to us when you need us most.
 In fact, the sooner you contact us, the better as we will be able to advise you from the start and begin gathering evidence while it is fresh.